Novel Excerpt: The Scorpion Game

 “Show me what we’re talking about here,” said Hoskin.

 Suddenly a gaggle of reporter drones outfoxed security and blazed forward, ripping off quick pictures.
 Hoskin seized one of them and smashed it on the street.
 It burst, its guts black and oozing.
-Security pods blasted the other ones with a freezing gel that made them boulder-heavy and they tumbled to the ground.
+Security pods blasted the others with a freezing gel that made them boulder-heavy and they tumbled to the ground.
 The pods scooped the rigid bodies up and dumped them into a hovering timeloop porta-prison.

 “Everyone back, now,” shouted Hoskin, “Push all these idiots back.
 This is a person, not some fuckin’ sideshow for your amusement.”